SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Method

-We train the model on our image harmonization dataset with ground truth $\{I, A, S, L\}$, where $I, A, S$ denote harmonized image, albedo and shading respectively.
-Our training has two stages: training the Neural Rendering Framework and training the Background Illumination Estimation Module.
+We train the model on our image harmonization dataset with ground truth $\{I, A, S, L\}$, where $I, A, S$ denote the harmonized image, albedo and shading respectively.
+Our training is divided into two stages: training the Neural Rendering Framework and training the Background Illumination Estimation Module.

 At the first stage, we train the Neural Rendering Framework.
-We use the $\mathcal{L}_{1}$ loss for both shading, albedo and the output image.
-In addition, inspired by \cite{zhao2016loss}, the $\mbox{SSIM}$ metric is utilized to make the neural network learn to produce visually pleasing images.
+The $\mathcal{L}_{1}$ loss is applied for shading, albedo and the output image.
+In addition, inspired by \cite{zhao2016loss}, the $\mbox{SSIM}$ metric is utilized to encourage the neural network to produce visually pleasing images.
 Thus, the loss ${{L}_{NR}}$ for the Neural Rendering Framework is defined as,